 Top Five 400th Issues

-Top Five Month (check here to see an archive of all the top five lists featured so far this month) continues with a sequel, of sorts, to a list that a lot of folks enjoyed.
+Top Five Month (check here to see an archive of all the top five lists featured so far) continues with a sequel, of sorts, to a list that a lot of folks enjoyed.
 Let’s take a look at the top 400th issues out there!

 Fantastic Four #400